 Swansea BayPosted on: 10 October 2016 by Eloise Craven-Todd

-Escape to the coast this autumn with Swansea's 5-mile sandy shoreline.
+Escape to Swansea's 5-mile sandy shoreline.
 Offering cultural activities, beautiful coastal walks and great food - this city has it all!

 Swansea, a waterfront city in south west Wales with its 5-mile sandy bay – not a UK holiday destination that instantly comes to mind but with its beautiful sea views, stretching from the valley to the shore, Its interactive museums and quirky pubs, cafés and restaurants – this seaside city has a lot to offer.